Isoperimetric inequalities for Neumann eigenvalues on bounded domains in rank-1 symmetric spaces: Introduction

 where $B$ is a geodesic ball in $M$ having volume $|\Omega|$, and

 Furthermore, the equality of \eqref{1.6} occurs if and only if $\Omega$ is a geodesic ball. \end{theorem} Obviously, both Theorem \ref{thm1} and Theorem \ref{thm2} imply

 recovering the main results of \cite{AS96} proved by Aithal and Santhanam.
-Moreover if $k=1$, i.e. $M$ is a Riemannian manifold of dimension $n$, $p=n-1$, hence Theorem \ref{thm2} recovers Theorem 1.2 of \cite{WX22} proved by Wang and Xia.
-It remains an interesting question that whether Ashbaugh and Benguria's conjecture (Conjecture \ref{con1}) holds on bounded domains in rank-1 symmetric spaces or not.
+Moreover if $k=1$, i.e. $M$ is a hyperbolic space of dimension $n$, $p=n-1$, hence Theorem \ref{thm2} recovers Theorem 1.2 of \cite{WX23} proved by Wang and Xia.
+On bounded domains in rank-1 symmetric spaces, it remains an interesting question that whether Ashbaugh and Benguria's conjecture (Conjecture \ref{con1}) holds or not.

 The rest of the paper is organized as follows.
 In Section 2, we recall the geometry of rank-1 symmetric spaces.
 In Section 3, we give some useful tools needed in the proofs of main theorems.
 Sections 4 and 5 are devoted to proving Theorem \ref{thm1} and Theorem \ref{thm2}.